-Testing Your A1c Levels
+Testing Your A1C Levels

-Although the A1c test is an important tool for diabetes management, it is vital to emphasize that the test is not a replacement for daily monitoring of blood glucose levels.
-An A1c test can’t help you adjust your insulin dosages, for example.
-Check with your doctor to determine how the A1c test should fit into your diabetes management.
+If your diabetes treatment program is still not working effectively, an A1C test may alert you and your healthcare team that further adjustments are needed.
+Although the A1C test is an important tool for diabetes management, it is vital to emphasize that the test is not a replacement for daily monitoring of blood glucose levels and proper follow-up with your health care provider.
+Check with your doctor to determine how the A1C test should fit into your diabetes management plan.